aquasecurity/starboard/README.md

   cluster - for example, initiating a vulnerability scan when a new pod is started.

 > **NOTE** Even though manual scanning through the command-line is useful, the fact that it's not automated makes it
-> less suitable with a large number of Kubernetes workloads.
+> less suitable with numerous Kubernetes workloads.
 Therefore, the [operator] provides a better option
 > for these scenarios, constantly monitoring built-in Kubernetes resources, such as Deployments, and running appropriate
 > scanners against the underlying deployment descriptors.